XinyaYang0506/csc301/assignment07/README.md

 # Pattern Matching
 ## Problem Description
 Pattern matching is a very important question in computer science.
+A classic/essential type of this question is to find a specific substring (pattern) in a long text and record where the instances are found.
+In this assignment, we implemented three pattern matching algorithm: naive approach, DFA based approach, and KMP approach.
-2. Instruction to execute your code
+## Get started

-3. Some sample input and corresponding output
+## Some sample input & output

-4. Discussion of your experience on this assignmen
+## Discussion